Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 Embassy Recommendation MEXT Scholarship Eligibility Requirements: Research Students

 The requirements below are for the Embassy Recommended MEXT Scholarship.
 As I detail in my book, How to Apply for the MEXT Scholarship, there are differences between the eligibility requirements for University and Embassy Recommendation.
-I have published another article about the eligibility requirements for the University Recommendation MEXT Scholarship when those guidelines came out for 2019 and will continue to update each article each year.
+I have published another article about the eligibility requirements for the University Recommendation MEXT Scholarship.

 The eligibility requirements I describe below are the requirements set out by MEXT.
-However, when you apply to universities for Letters of Acceptance (Note: The article linked here is from the 2019/2020 application cycle.
-I will be updating it soon for this year) after passing the primary screening, the universities may have their own, higher eligibility requirements, as well.
-If you find that the university you are applying to specifies higher requirements than what I describe below, you will have to meet both sets of requirements.
+However, when you apply to universities for Letters of Acceptance after passing the primary screening, the universities may have their own higher eligibility requirements, as well.
+If you find that the university you are applying to specifies higher or additional requirements compared to what I describe below, you must meet both sets of requirements.
 Do not bother trying to argue with the university that MEXT’s standards are lower.
 That won’t work!